 Cost of Goods Sold (COGS) on the Income Statement

-COGS includes everything from the purchase price of the raw material to the expenses of transforming it into a product, the packaging that surrounds it, to the freight charges paid to have it delivered to store shelves.
+COGS includes everything from the purchase price of the raw material to the expenses of transforming it into a product and packaging it, to the freight charges paid to have it delivered to store shelves.
 It also includes the cost of paying the workers who make the product.
-In some circles. the cost of goods sold is also known as cost of revenue or cost of sales.
+In some circles, the cost of goods sold is also known as cost of revenue or cost of sales.

 Calculating COGS and the Impact on Profits

-Before you invest in a business, you'll want to research the industry you are examining and find out what is considered a normal, or good, cost of goods sold ratio relative to sales.
-For corporations that drill for oil, one of the most important figures you need to consider is the cost per barrel to get the oil out of the ground, refined, and sold.
-This is, in effect, the cost of goods sold for the oil company.
+Before you invest in a business, research the industry the business operates in and find out what is considered a normal, or good, COGS ratio relative to sales.
+For oil drilling companies, one of the most important figures you need to consider is the cost per barrel to get the oil out of the ground, refined, and sold.
+This is, in effect, the cost of goods sold for the company.

-If one firm can get crude at far lower costs than its competitors, it has a distinct advantage and will result in more profit flowing to the owners or shareholders, especially during periods when oil prices collapse.
-This is one of the reasons that major oil companies such as ExxonMobil are able to buy up assets of struggling and bankrupt competitors during energy gluts.
+If one company can get crude oil at far lower costs than its competitors, it has a distinct advantage and will result in more profit flowing to the owners or shareholders, especially during periods when oil prices collapse.
+This is one reason major oil companies such as ExxonMobil are able to buy up assets of struggling and bankrupt competitors during energy gluts.

-Another thing you want to try and figure out is the degree to which a firm is exposed to a particular input cost.
-For Southwest Airlines, the cost of jet fuel--and thus, oil and refining--is the most important cost the company has.
-For Starbucks, it's coffee.
+You may also want to figure out the degree to which a company is exposed to a particular input cost.
+For Southwest Airlines, the cost of jet fuel—and thus oil and refining—is the most important cost the company has.
+For Starbucks, it is coffee beans.
 For Coca-Cola, sugar and corn prices are extremely important.

-One of the reasons some investors are extremely successful is because they know the exact relationship between profits and cost of goods sold.
-It's been noted that Warren Buffett knows the profitability figures for a single can of Coca-Cola and watches sugar prices regularly.
-As an investor, you need to be aware of the risk a business faces due to the unexpected higher cost of goods sold regardless of if you are buying shares of stock, purchasing a local business, or launching your own start-up.
+Some investors are extremely successful precisely because they know the exact relationship between profits and cost of goods sold.
+For instance, it has been noted that investor Warren Buffett knows the profitability figures for a single can of Coca-Cola and watches sugar prices regularly.
+As an investor, you need to be aware of the risk a business faces due to the unexpected higher cost of goods sold, regardless of whether you are buying shares, purchasing a local business, or launching your own startup.